Bemidji State Travel

 We hope to answer the usual questions regarding State of Minnesota travel rules.
 For more detailed instructions, refer to the Travel Office in the Business Services office at 755-2850, Deputy 202.

 As a traveling employee you must realize that BSU attempts to secure a fair and reasonable reimbursement for most, but not necessarily all expenses, which you incur on official university business trips.

 Also, please note that BSU does not make all the rules.
 Most regulations must be done through negotiations of collective bargaining agreements and legislative process.

 Before travel can occur for faculty, staff or students a Travel and Vehicle Request or Student Travel & Vehicle Request must be completed and approved.
 Please refer to the below ‘routing’ section for required approvals.

 Attached to this request should be documentation of the conference, meeting, or other activity, including the dates (e.g. conference web page, email confirming a presentation or performance, or a description of who you will be meeting with, and what activities you will be engaged in).
 The Travel Request should not be approved without this information.

-The Travel Request will need to include a completed page 3, BSU/NTC Student Travel Roster, if you are traveling with students.
+- The Travel Request will need to include a completed page three, BSU/NTC Student Travel Roster, if you are traveling with students.

 Please be sure to visit the ‘State Tax Policy on Expenses’ section to ensure you submit your documents on time to avoid tax!